 Travel Time: 2 hrs

 There are several bus companies that run to Kawaguchiko from Tokyo, and they all offer the same price.
-The average fare from Tokyo to Kawaguchiko is around 1,750 – 2,100 yen per person one-way and takes about 2 hours.
+The average fare from Tokyo to Kawaguchiko is around ¥1,750 – ¥2,100 per person one-way and takes about 2 hours.

 Depending on which area you are staying in Tokyo, you can take the direct bus to Kawaguchiko Station from:

-I recommend taking the bus from Shinjuku Station or Tokyo Station as their Expressway Bus Terminals are the easiest to find.
+I recommend taking the bus from Shinjuku Station or Tokyo Station as their bus terminals are the easiest to find.

 Bus from Tokyo Station to Kawaguchiko Station

 From Tokyo Station, follow the Yaesu South Exit signs.
 At the exit, turn right to go to the Bus Expressway Terminal.
 There is always a bus stop staff around.
-So, if you are confused, don’t be afraid to ask where to depart for Kawaguchiko.
+So, if you are confused, don’t be afraid to ask where to depart for Kawaguchiko Station.

 Bus from Shinjuku Station to Kawaguchiko Station

 From Shinjuku Station, follow the signs towards the South Exit or New South Exit.
 Then follow signs towards Shinjuku Expressway Bus Terminal.
-From there, you can purchase your bus tickets at the ticket machines, which costs around 1,750 yen per adult.
+From there, you can purchase your bus tickets at the automatic ticket machines or manned ticket office.

 Bus from Shibuya Station to Kawaguchiko Station